PLM Design

 How to Measure Apex to Apex: Step-by-Step Instructions

-How to Measure Shoulder to Apex
+How Do You Measure Shoulder to Apex?

 Shoulder to apex measurement helps determine the vertical position of the bust.